-There was a widely distributed decrease in ICA-adjusted rCBF in the cerebral cortex of Parkinsonian patients.
+There was a widely distributed decrease in ICA-adjusted rCBF in the cerebral cortex of parkinsonian patients.
 Involved regions included posterior parieto-occipital cortex, precuneus, cingulate, insula, inferior frontal, dorsolateral prefrontal cortex, and supplementary motor cortex.
 In addition, the caudate and medial dorsal nucleus of the thalamus also showed decreases in ICA-adjusted rCBF.

-Firbank et al. [31] and Antonini et al [32], using SPECT to study PD patients with cognitive impairment, both found that demented PD patients had significant perfusion decrements in all the cortical areas, particularly in temporal and parietal regions.
-Another factor that may be responsible for decreased rCBF in parieto-temporal cortex is autonomic failure.
-Arahata et al. [33] reported that rCMR in the cerebral cortex in PD with autonomic failure was markedly reduced, particularly in occipital cortex, inferior parietal and superior parietal cortex.
+Firbank et al. [31] and Antonini et al. [32], using SPECT to study PD patients with cognitive impairment, both found that demented PD patients had significant perfusion decrements in all the cortical areas, particularly in temporal and parietal regions.
+Another factor that may be responsible for decreased rCBF in parietotemporal cortex is autonomic failure.
+Arahata et al. [33] reported that rCMR in the cerebral cortex in PD with autonomic failure was markedly reduced, particularly in occipital cortex, inferior parietal cortex.

-Our patients showed a relatively hypoperfusion in the inferior frontal cortex.
-Hypometabolism in inferior frontal cortex has been reported in advanced PD and in PD with depression by FDG-PET study [34, 35].
+Our patients showed relative hypoperfusion in the inferior frontal cortex.
+Hypometabolism in the inferior frontal cortex has been reported in advanced PD and in PD with depression by FDG-PET study [34, 35].
 The observed abnormalities in these brain regions are probably more related to neuropsychiatric symptoms in PD [36].

-We also found hypoperfusion in insular and bilateral cingulate cortex.
+We also found hypoperfusion in insula and bilateral cingulate cortex.
 Various rCBF changes (increases [9] or decreases [23]) in the insula have been reported in PD.
-Most PET and SPECT studies have not reported decreased of rCMR or rCBF in the cingulate gyrus.
-In a SPECT study on PD patients treated with deep-brain stimulation to the subthalamic nucleus (STN), Sestini et al [37] demonstrated a significant stimulation-induced rCBF increase in the right pre-supplementary motor area (pre-SMA), anterior cingulate cortex, dorsolateral prefrontal cortex, and medial Brodmann's Area 8.
-Their results provide direct evidence of the association between the basal ganglia circuit and the limbic system, and imply that hypoperfusion in these areas may account for an impairment of thehigher -order aspects of motor control.
-Thus insula and cingulate hypoperfusion in PD in the present study is more consistent with the extended predictions of the basal ganglia circuit model.
+Most PET and SPECT studies have not reported decreased rCMR or rCBF in the cingulate gyrus.
+In a SPECT study on PD patients treated with deep brain stimulation to the subthalamic nucleus, Sestini et al. [37] demonstrated a significant stimulation-induced increase in rCBF in the right presupplementary motor area, anterior cingulate cortex, dorsolateral prefrontal cortex, and medial Brodmann's area 8.
+Their results provide direct evidence of the association between the basal ganglia circuit and the limbic system, and imply that hypoperfusion in these areas may account for an impairment of the higher-order aspects of motor control.
+Thus insular and cingulate hypoperfusion in PD in the present study is more consistent with the extended predictions of the basal ganglia circuit model.